Research Results

 Addendum

-IUPAC was founded in 1919 and is recognized as the world's leading authority on the naming standard for elements and compounds (IUPAC nomenclature).
+IUPAC, established in 1919, is recognized globally as an authority on the standardization of naming elements and compounds (IUPAC nomenclature).

 (RSC:Royal Society of Chemistry)